 Once his mother had left the room, Sasof turned to Ena and grinned.
 “Let’s go.”
 She said; an excited twinkle in her eyes.
 “There’s a place I want to show you.”

-With that, they passed out of the house, and travelled along the main bough-road, to the Green Wall--the perimeter that encircled Deeproot set up by the Leaflend Guard.
+They passed out of the house, and travelled along the main bough-road, to the Green Wall--the perimeter that encircled Deeproot set up by the Leaflend Guard.
 It was literally just that: a barrier of wood and brick, covered by so much moss and leaves that it looked completely green.
 It had protected their city for many decades, and every Guardsman took their turn stationed at points on it each week.

 Once the two reached it, they were met by a black-haired man a few years older than Ena, with a scar along to bridge of his nose and tanned skin.
 “Halt!” he cried, when the two were a few meters from his guard-post.
 “None may pass the Green Wall!”

 Sasof stepped forward, her green eyes slightly narrowed, but not hard.
 “Baerk, it’s me: Sasof.”
-She said to the imposing man, her voice strong but not defensive.
+She said, her voice strong but not defensive.

-At once, the man’s posture relaxed, and he broke into a grin.
+At once, the man’s posture relaxed, and he grinned.
 He stepped forward and clasped Sasof’s hand tightly.
 “Sasof!
 Didn’t see it was you there!” he stepped aside and bowed low in good humor.
 “Of course you and your friend may pass,” he said; his voice and manner having changed completely once he recognized who was standing there.

 Sasof turned then, and presented Ena to him.
 “Baerk, this is Ena,” she said; a smile in her voice.
 “Next year he will be one of us.”